Generalized stacked contact process with variable host fitness: Introduction

 The forest fire model, also referred to as epidemics with recovery, is the three-state spin system with a cyclic dynamics described by the following three transitions:

 The three states are interpreted as~0 = alive, 2 = on fire and 1 = burnt, but can also be thought respectively as healthy, infected and immune in the context of epidemics.
-This process has been studied in~\cite{durrett_neuhauser_1991} which proves the existence of a critical value~$\alpha_c \in (0, \infty)$ such that, in~$d = 2$,
+This process has been studied in~\cite{durrett_neuhauser_1991}, but note that we have interchanged the roles of the two states~1 and~2 to facilitate the comparison with our model.
+The main result in~\cite{durrett_neuhauser_1991} shows the existence of a critical value~$\alpha_c \in (0, \infty)$ such that, regardless of the value of~$\beta > 0$ and starting from a translation-invariant distribution with infinitely many 1s and 2s in two dimensions,

 Because the dynamics is cyclic, basic couplings between the forest fire model and our process do not lead to any useful stochastic ordering between the two systems.
 However, the proof in~\cite{durrett_neuhauser_1991} easily extends to our process in a certain parameter region.
 Indeed, in addition to general geometrical properties and percolation results which are not related to the specific dynamics of the forest fire model, the key estimates in~\cite{durrett_neuhauser_1991} rely on the following two ingredients: \begin{itemize} \item[(a)] The set of burning trees dominates its counterpart in the process with no regrowth ($\beta = 0$) provided both processes start from the same configuration. \item[(b)] In regions that have not been on fire for at least~$S$ units of time, the set of trees which are alive dominates a product measure with density~$1 - e^{- \beta S}$. \end{itemize} Now, fix~$\delta \geq 0$, let~$\beta = 1 / (\delta + 1)$ and consider the spin system on the two-dimensional integer lattice whose dynamics is described by the five transitions